What is the URI Open Access Fund?

 The University Libraries approve applications to the URI OA Fund.
 Applications that meet eligibility requirements are funded on a first-come, first-served basis.

-Information about fund reimbursements is publicly available through the Funding Reports tab of this page.
+Information about fund reimbursements is publicly available through the Funding Reports tab of this guide.

 Do authors need to exhaust other funding sources before applying to the URI OA Fund?
 What if the research in the article was grant-funded?

-Yes.
 The URI OA Fund is intended to be a funding source of last resort.
-Articles whose underlying research was funded by grants or gifts from a granting agency, foundation, or other institution (regardless of whether or not the particular grant had budgeted for such fees and whether or not sufficient grant funds remain) are not eligible for the URI OA Fund.
+Articles whose underlying research was funded by grants or gifts from a funding agency, foundation, or other institution (regardless of whether or not the particular grant had budgeted for such fees and whether or not sufficient grant funds remain) are not eligible reimbursement from the URI OA Fund.
 URI grant seekers are strongly encouraged to include a line item for publication costs in all grant and gift proposals.